Marathon Travel

 ‘The wrong hotel can cost you 30 minutes of walking before you even reach the start line.
 The right one puts you steps from the corrals — fresh and ready.’

-Building Your Race Weekend Itinerary
+Building Your Race Weekend

 Post-Race Recovery Travel Tips